P1sec/gea-implementation/README.md

 ### Installation

-As the code provided is to be used as a library, there is no system installation required.
+As the code provided is to be used as a library, there is no system-wide installation process required.

 ### Python

 The code is made to work with Python 3.

-In order to use the Python version, you can load the python file as a module and call the `GEA1` or `GEA` classes.
-Beware that arguments are in an uncommon format: inputs IV, direction and Key must be passed as integral values, and the `gen()` method takes a length in bits for the requested keystream, and returns a list of bits (0 or 1).
+In order to use the Python version of the algorithm, you can load the python file as a module and call the `GEA1` or `GEA` class.
+Beware that argument passing follows uncommon conventions: inputs IV, direction and Key must be passed as integer values, and the `gen()` method takes a length in bits for the requested keystream, before returning a list of bit values (0 or 1).
 Docstrings are provided within the modules.

-Moreover, the `LFSR.dbg` attribute can be set in order to print the initialized values within registers.
+Moreover, the `LFSR.dbg` attribute can be set in order to have the initialized values present within registers printed.

 ```
 >>> from gea12 import *